jbcodeforce/shift_left_utils/docs/recipes.md

 export CCLOUD_ENV_ID=env-xxxxxx
 ```

+### The config.yaml file

+The config.yaml file is important to set up and reference with the CONFIG_FILE environment variable.
+[See instructions](./setup.md/#environment-setup)

 ## Project related tasks

 ### Create a Flink project structure

 This activity is done when starting a new Flink project.
+The lead developer will jump start a project by running this command to create folder and git init.

-* Get help for the shift_left project management CLI
+* Get help for the [shift_left project management](./command.md/#project) CLI

 ```sh
 shift_left project --help